xinbaDev/my-chainlink-setup/README.md

 # My chainlink setup

 My goal for this project is to create a secure, highly available, easy to setup/maintain and cost efficient setup.
 I hope it serves as a starting point for people who are new to chainlink to create their own setups.
-The project is currently in early development stage and not production ready yet, there are still many features/improvements I want to make and there might be bugs in code(hopefully not).
-You have been warned:).
+The project is currently in early development stage and not production ready yet.
+There are still many features/improvements I want to make and there might be bugs in code(hopefully not).
+You have been warned:)

 ## My chainlink node infrastructure